This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-- Electromyography: This test is also called an EMG.
-It measures the electrical activity in the nerves that control your muscles.
+- An electromyography (EMG) measures the electrical activity in the nerves that control your muscles.

-- Nerve conduction velocity: This test measures the nerve impulses that travel between the spinal cord and muscles.
+- A nerve conduction velocity test measures the nerve impulses that travel between the spinal cord and muscles.

-- Magnetic resonance imaging: This test is also called an MRI.
-Radio waves and a computer are used to take pictures of your brain.
+- Magnetic resonance imaging (MRI) pictures of your brain may show other problems that may be causing your symptoms.
 You will need to lie still during this test.
 The MRI machine contains a powerful magnet.
-Never enter the MRI room with any metal objects.
+Never enter the MRI room if you have any metal in or on your body.
 This can cause serious injury.
 Tell your healthcare provider if you have any metal implants in your body.

 How is ALS treated?

 There is no cure for ALS.
-Treatment is focused on trying to ease the symptoms and prevent the disease from getting worse.
+Treatment is focused on trying to ease the symptoms and slow the rate that the disease progresses.

-- Rehabilitation program: This program may include physical, breathing, and speech exercises.
+- A rehabilitation program may include physical, breathing, and speech exercises.